bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 TR1   TRIG  n/a   1000               n/a        n/a         n/a   5     n/a       ana_trigger              good   n/a
 ```
 Restricted keyword list for field type in alphabetic order (shared with the MEG
-and EEG modality; however, only iEEG specific types are listed here):
+and EEG modality; however, only types that are common in iEEG data are listed here):

 | Keyword  | Description                                                       |
 | :------- | :---------------------------------------------------------------- |